Close

 News

-With Valentine’s Day just around the corner, you may be considering gifts to buy for your loved ones.
-Flowers – often red roses – are amongst the top five most popular gifts for Valentine’s Day, but what sort of chemicals are used in their production, and are there any health effects to consider?
+With Valentine’s Day approaching you may be thinking about buying floral gifts for your loved ones.
+Red roses are one of the most popular floral gifts for Valentine’s Day with an estimated 8 million sold every year, but what sort of chemicals are used in their production, and are there any health effects to consider?

 Research conducted in 2018 found ten different pesticides had been used on mixed bouquets, including harmful and banned pesticides.
 Seven times more pesticides are used to grow roses than to grow maize, in order to keep the flowers looking fresh and elongate their shelf life.